 A podiatrist, family physician, internist, or physician who specializes in diabetes can diagnose peripheral neuropathy.
 The diagnosis is made on the basis of a physical exam, health history, and your reporting of symptoms.
 The doctor may order a blood test to check your blood sugar level because high blood sugar levels and diabetes are an important cause of peripheral neuropathy.

-There is no known cure for peripheral neuropathy.
+There is no known cure.
 The goal of treatments are to slow the progression of the disease, to maintain foot health, and to decrease pain (if present) and improve the quality of life.

 If you also have diabetes, the podiatrist will work closely with you and other health-care professionals.
 Controlling the patient’s blood sugar levels with diet, exercise, and medication (if needed) can slow the progression of peripheral neuropathy and maintain foot health.